rbasehewa/rbasehewa.github.io/_posts/2021-09-13-Software Enginner  Interview.md

 ## what is your contribution to the company?

-What are decorators in Angular?
+## What are decorators in Angular?

+Decorators are a design pattern that is used to separate modification or decoration of a class without modifying the original source code.
+In AngularJS, decorators are functions that allow a service, directive or filter to be modified prior to its usage.